2021 NCAA DII Women’s Cross Country National Coaches’ Poll – Week 7

-NEW ORLEANS – The final results of Regional Championship Weekend has caused some substantial changes in the pre-championship edition of the NCAA Division II Women’s Cross Country National Coaches’ Poll, released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Wednesday afternoon.
+Just ask 17 of the 24 programs who improved their positions in the latest NCAA Division II Women’s Cross Country National Coaches’ Poll, which was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NCAA Division II — Women's Cross Country

 Colo.
 School of Mines

 Cross Country Polls & Rankings

 Even the top-3 of Adams State, Grand Valley State and Augustana (S.D.) – who maintained their top-3 spots – showed improvement following dominating wins in their regional meet.

 Reigning national champion Adams State remains at the top for good reasons.
 The Grizzlies won the deep South Central Region Championships by 67 points as individual champion Brianna Robles led four other teammates in the top-10.